Statcounter

 Marie tried her best to roust Chris from an obvious bout of being over served.

-“Let me get someone to walk you home baby, OK?”
+“...Hey, darling!
+Let me get someone to walk you home, baby, OK?”

-“Nah,” Chris slurred, “I can make it.”
+“Nah,” Chris slurred, “Fuck that!'
+I can make it.”

-“Well, you better call me when you get home then,” Marie insisted.
+“...Well, you better call me when you get home, then,” Marie insisted.

-It was a dark and rainy walk home for Chris on this particular evening.
 In New Orleans, when the rains come, it’s as though the very heavens have fully opened, impossible to be sealed.

 Mid City is especially serene.
 It’s one of many neighborhoods that contribute to an eclectic feel for which New Orleans is known.
 Each neighborhood has its own personality; further adding to its alluring intrigue.

 Unfortunately, Mid City can be quite dangerous at night.
-This part of the city was hit hard with flood waters after Katrina.
+This part of the city was hit particularly hard with flood waters after Katrina.
 Dotted with numerous condemned and collapsing houses, there are entire blocks which remain abandoned.
 Not the setting for a stumbling drunk transplant from Virginia to be aimlessly wandering.

-Chris thought about the past as he stumbled through the drenched streets, wondering how in hell it had come to this.
+Chris thought about the past as he stumbled through those drenched streets, wondering how in hell it had come to this.
 He had it all.
 A beautiful wife, beautiful cars, a gorgeous house; he’d worked his way from the bottom to the top as the manager of a prominent TV news station back home.
 He walked away from the job to go back to doing what he loved…being in the field.
 And, he did so for much less money.

 Surely doing something noble like going back to his roots would pay off.
 Not as quickly as he’d hoped.
 This chapter of life had been punctuated with trying circumstances that he’d never expected.

-Chris’ mom wasn’t scared of death; she was primarily worried about everything that was going on in his life.
+Chris’ mom wasn’t scared of death; she was primarily worried about everything that was going on in Chris' life.
 She simply needed to KNOW that he was alright with work, with romance, his well being.
 A typical mother’s concern.

 As the final images of his mother flashed through an already defeated mind, his heart sank.
 In her final days, Chris lied to her in order to provide comfort.

 Visiting her, he always wore his Monday Night Football game face, especially as her health visibly deteriorated; He tried his best to convince her that everything was wonderful.
-That he and his girlfriend, Erin, were OK since he’d separated from Angela.
+That he and his girlfriend, Erin, were okay since he’d separated from Angela.

-It was true love, he assured, never telling his mom how the relationship had virtually collapsed and how he fell to some uncharacteristic behavior in the process.
+It was true love, he assured, never telling his mom how the rebound relationship had virtually collapsed and how he fell to some uncharacteristic behavior in the process.

-Erin had even joined him on the last visit; she also wore the same game face so as not to let on as to the troubles that she and Chris had long been experiencing.
+Erin had even joined him on the last visit; she, also, wore the same game face so as not to let on as to the troubles that she and Chris had long been experiencing.

 Work was great, everything was going to finally be OK, he convinced his mom.
 Chris felt that she needed to die in peace rather than be burdened with needless worry in the process.
 A white lie, but a lie that he, and the doctors, felt necessary.